evilsocket/opensnitch/wiki/GUI-known-problems.md

 ### The GUI does not change to dark style theme

 It's usually a problem of the Desktop Environment.
-You can try to configure the theme by using `qt5ct`, or executing the following commands:
+You can try to configure the theme by using `qt5ct`, or by executing the following commands:

 ```bash
 ~ $ sudo apt-get install -y qt5-style-plugins